tobek/laminae/notes.md

 ok so if the ordial plane is the imagination, then she is imaginative. she could be a creative genius that is responsible for the whole ordial thing, so her goals could be just creative production. maybe after some trauma she fell into a a creative delirium.
 NO BETTER: she had a formative experience with some political strife that led her to want to convince people that these political absolutes belong to the laminae only (where they are perpetuated by natural forces and semi-no-frill-will'd people) but that on cardinal worlds we must cOexIsT. a world with just sheep or wolves wouldn't work, except a superatural one.

+keep in mind that the Bell's Universal Story is partly responsible for the work??

 - not just a female-gendered male character
 - possible objectives:
     + no good or evil, everyone makes sense in their context